ouspg/ouspg-open/README.md

  * Vocational Guidance Counseling and Cunning Hacking Plans at Oulu* Showroom and Lounge
   * Topi Ruokamo with a strong career interest in wellness technology visits to get some pointers.
   * Antti Tennivaara and Pyry Lindberg from Rovaniemi drop by to chat about studies and game development.
 Guys turn out to be 8th graders with more experience from software teamwork, python and game jams than your average much older university student might have. :) We end up going through Git conflict resolving & merging with them and Ossi Herrala (@oherrala).
-  * @ixutiin comes in to talk and mentions participating in [Koodikärpät](http://koodikarpat.com/) this summer.
-Discussion spirals in to SDR and radio frequencies and Ossi Herrala (@oherrala) joins in and gives plenty of pointers, e.g. good work by [Windytan](http://www.windytan.com).
+  * Samuel Ylitalo (?) (@ixutiin) came in to talk and mentioned participating in [Koodikärpät](http://koodikarpat.com/) this summer.
+Discussion spiraled in to SDR and radio frequencies and Ossi Herrala (@oherrala) joins in and gives plenty of pointers, e.g. good work by [Windytan](http://www.windytan.com).
   * Aaro Marjala (@dessu) gets invited to visit OUSPG Open session(s) at Linnanmaa during the summer.
 We promote him [Tarlab](http://www.tarlab.fi) and Tapsa (@burner) Haapala goes archeology and donates Aaro a bit of old gear to help with home brew networking.
- * [Onsite Capture the (h4x0red) Flag Combo](http://github.com/ouspg/vecto-ctf/) on Friday 12:00 - 00:00.
+ * [Onsite Capture the (h4x0red) Flag Combo](https://github.com/ouspg/vecto-ctf/) on Friday 12:00 - 00:00.
 See the table of results below.
- * While running the CTF-Combo Mikko Yliniemi (@mikessu), Atte Kettunen (@attekett) and Pauli Huttunen (@WhiteEyeDoll) have initial kick-off meeting as the core team of the [libfuzzerfication](http://github.com/ouspg/libfuzzerfication).
+ * While running the CTF-Combo Mikko Yliniemi (@mikessu), Atte Kettunen (@attekett) and Pauli Huttunen (@WhiteEyeDoll) have initial kick-off meeting as the core team of the [libfuzzerfication](https://github.com/ouspg/libfuzzerfication).
 Deep dive into technical details was observed.
  * Prof. Juha Röning drops in to coordinate the work contracts for our summer enforcements.
  * Mikko Hiltunen ja Juho Juopperi are intercepted in Vectorama crowd and both promise to visit us later this summer.
  * Ilkka Sovanto (@Wraithh) (NCSC-FI) meets with Christian (Krisu) Wieser (OUSPG) for a walk through of writing M.Sc. thesis and books regular meetings with Christian to ensure steady progress on the writing part.